Israel Goodovitch: Professional career

 In 1959 Goodovitch received an award from Israeli Histadrut Fund for Young Creators.

 Between the years 1961 and 1963, he was a student of Kenzo Tange in the Department of Architecture of Tokyo University.
 He joined the group of architects Arata Isozaki and Reiko Tomita and was part of the group that planned the Olympic complex of the 1964 Olympic games in Tokyo.
 He received a Ph.D. in urban design from the Department of Architecture, Tokyo University in 1963.

 In 1964 Goodovitch came back to Israel and served as director of Planning and Design in the Israeli Ministry of Housing.

+In the 1970s, he designed the unique prefabricated house system with hexagonal elements used for Moshav Hatzeva in the Aravah desert, the Saddle System for reinforced concrete structures of Ashtrom Engineering, Israel.
+As part of the same project, he designed the nearby Hatzeva Field School of the Society for the Protection of Nature in Israel (SPNI).
+The SPNI has discontinued its use, signing in 2022 a contract for its repurposing as an eco-art (earth art) center, and offering it in 2023 as shelter for Israeli refugees from the Gaza envelope communities during the Gaza war.

 In 1973, Goodovitch joined Israeli Transportation Highway company, where he served as a consultant advisor until 1975.
-While in office, Goodovitch planned the Division of Steel Six Days War monument in Yamit, Sinai.
+While in office, Goodovitch planned the memorial to the fallen of the "HaPlada" ('Steel') Division from the Six-Day War, placed in Yamit, Sinai in 1977 and rebuilt near Kerem Shalom in 1982.

 Between 1975 and 1998, Goodovitch was the head planner of several projects, including: